DipeshDronaHQ/git-sync/README.md

 ## Testing Git Sync

-Changes made in the second level sub branch
+Changes made in the second level sub branch by collaborator.